 Exemptions.

-Existing marijuana producers and processors, in-operation prior to the Section 3.04 effective date Augsust 17, 2018 are exempt from of Section 3.04 H. This exemption does not exclude them from the requirements of Section 3.04 D.
+Existing marijuana producers and processors, in-operation prior to the Section 3.04 effective date August 17, 2018 are exempt from of Section 3.04 I. This exemption does not exclude them from the requirements of Section 3.04 E.

-Any existing marijuana producer or processor, in-operation prior to the section 3.04 effective date August 17, 2018 found to be in violation of Section 3.04 D, may be required to comply with Section 3.04 H within 180 days of receipt of the penalty from said violation or as defined by a compliance schedule agreed upon with the Benton Clean Air Agency.
+Any existing marijuana producer or processor, in-operation prior to the section 3.04 effective date August 17, 2018 found to be in violation of Section 3.04 E, may be required to comply with Section 3.04 I within 180 days of receipt of the penalty from said violation or as defined by a compliance schedule agreed upon with the Benton Clean Air Agency.